 Authorities are working to resolve the problem, and have made a number of arrests, but travelers should exercise continued care and caution.

 Needless to say, don't pack valuables or important documents in your checked baggage, always keep them on your person.
 Always keep your bags locked while transiting or even just hanging around in the airport or transport hub.

 The Argentine police operate a 24-hour police helpline in English for visitors in Buenos Aires, which can be accessed by dialing 101.

 Another option is to contact the Comisaria del Turista (Tourist Police Station) at Av.
 Corrientes 436, or on the multi-lingual toll-free number 0800 999 5000 or by dialing directly on 4346 5748.

 In Mendoza, you can seek assistance from the Tourist Police, San Martin 1143, by calling telephone 0261 4132135.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 Buenos Aires is one of South America's most exciting and vibrant cities.
-While the city is relatively safe, it pays to take some precautions.
-Here are some tips for traveling safely on public transport.
+While the city is relatively safe, here are some tips to stay safe on public transport.